 What if my small business has been impacted by COVID-19?

-On April 27, the Small Business Administration resumed accepting Paycheck Protection Program applications from participating lenders.
+The Small Business Administration resumed accepting Paycheck Protection Program applications from participating lenders.
 These loans are designed to help small businesses keep employees on their payroll as much of the country is still experiencing stay-at-home orders.
 If you are interested in applying or need help finding an eligible lender, visit SBA's website, here.

 Our small businesses are the backbone to our state and they need our help now more than ever.
 Congressman Cuellar worked hard with State leaders and the Texas congressional delegation to get the Small Business Administration to approve their request to make Economic Injury Disaster Loans available to qualifying Texas small businesses.
 To apply for these Disaster Loans, click here.